Now accepting applications for the 2024 cohort by Monday, February 12 at 5 p.m.

-- Conduct a classroom visit to another Collaborative Project Course (Fall 2022)
+- Work in pairs to conduct a classroom visit and/or debrief of another cohort member's Collaborative Project Course (Fall 2024/Spring 2025)

-Fellows are expected to attend all meetings, complete work between meetings, be prepared for meeting activities and design a Collaborative Project Course to be taught in Fall 2022, Spring 2023, or Fall 2023.
+Fellows are expected to attend all meetings, complete work between meetings, be prepared for meeting activities and design a Collaborative Project Course to be taught in Fall 2024 or Spring 2025.

 Faculty of any level and rank and from any Duke school may apply.
 We hope to form a diverse cohort of faculty who can learn from one another.
 Faculty must be available to participate during the dates/times listed in the “Program Details” section above.
 If you cannot make the session dates and times, we encourage you to visit our Course Design Resource Center and schedule a consultation with Duke Learning Innovation.

-The course that participating faculty design can be either a new or an existing course and can be targeted at undergraduate, graduate and/or professional school students.
-We expect participants to offer the course in either Fall 2022 or Spring 2023, but proposals for courses starting in Fall 2023 will also be considered.
+Faculty may either design a new course or redesign an existing course targeted at undergraduate, graduate and/or professional school students.
+We expect participants to offer the course in either Fall 2024 or Spring 2025, but proposals for courses starting in Fall 2025 will also be considered.
 For existing courses, faculty should have support from their unit for offering the redesigned course on a regular basis, at least three times in the subsequent five-year period.
 New courses can be more experimental in nature, but there should be commitment from the unit for offering the course multiple times (assuming sufficient enrollment).

 We also welcome faculty who are co-teaching a course to apply.
 In such an instance, one or both faculty may apply.
 If both faculty participate, the pair will receive $7,500 to use at their discretion.